Search the GHTC website

 HIV/AIDS

-Creation of a “tentative approval” process allowing the President’s Emergency Plan for AIDS Relief (PEPFAR) to purchase generic antiretroviral (ARV) drugs for use outside the United States.
-Through the program, the FDA has approved more than 200 ARVs, which have helped support treatment for more than 20 million people worldwide.
+Creation of a “tentative approval” process to certify antiretroviral (ARV) drugs that the President’s Emergency Plan for AIDS Relief, or PEPFAR, purchases for use outside the United States.
+Through the program and standard review, FDA has approved more than 250 ARVs, which have helped support treatment for more than 20.5 million people worldwide via PEPFAR.

 HEALTH EMERGENCIES